Douglas S. Chan

-Since 2014, Doug has been a Visiting Researcher Scholar in Electrical Engineering and Computer Science at the
+Since 2014, Doug has been a Visiting Researcher Scholar with the Dept. of Electrical Engineering and Computer Science at

 University of California, Berkeley, where his work is affiliated with the

 Swarm Lab and Berkeley Wireless Research Center.

 Prior to that (2006-2014), Doug was a Technical Leader at Cisco Systems' Wireless Networking Business Unit and his work included

 R&D on wireless LAN products and their standardizations.
 Later at Cisco, Doug was a member of Cisco

-Advanced Architecture and Research (now Cisco Enterprise Networking Labs) where he investigated emerging paradigms
+Advanced Architecture and Research where he investigated emerging paradigms

 like fog computing, data analytics, and Internet of Things.